By Gareth Henry | Last Updated 5 December 2021

 Although that would be ideal and we could then scale, keep in mind we also get other benefits in the medium to long term that will make this investment worth it.

-Once you have a customers email, a like on your page, or even as a friend, your future marketing to this audience becomes ridiculously cheap, lets say if we pay to automate it, $1 or $2 dollars in marketing spend per sale.
+Once you have a customers email, a like on your page, or even as a friend, your future marketing to this audience becomes ridiculously cheap, $1 or $2 dollars in marketing spend per sale may be possible.

 This is the magic of building that warm audience and our conversion rates will improve, and our product/service will be shared.

-Cost from Cold to Hot, doing it the smart offer way.
+Cost from Cold to Hot, becoming viral the smart offer way

 You are offering a great offer on Google or Facebook Ads, an introduction product/service for $10 profit per sale, and the offer is selling hot.
 Great!

 However, let’s say your niche is Home and Garden.
-The average industry standard CPA (cost per acquisition) is $44.23.
+The average industry standard CPA (cost per acquisition) csots $44.23.
 That means in actuality you lose $35 per item bought!

 But to look at it another way, this is simply the cost of acquiring one audience member, one customer, who may then refer you to friends.